 If you are tired of having the same IKEA objects at home as everybody else, then take advantage of your trip to Milan to find some unique pieces.

-- “Mercatino” vintage and collectors’ items every 2nd and 4th Friday and the last Sauturday of every month close to Porta Venzia/Corso Buenos Aires in Via Spallanzari (find on map).
+“Mercatino” vintage and collectors’ items every 2nd and 4th Friday and the last Saturday of every month close to Porta Venzia/Corso Buenos Aires in Via Spallanzari (find on map).

 Flea markets in the outskirts of Milan.